SuperOfficeDocs/data-access/docs/netserver/index.md

 title: What is Netserver / Understanding NetServer
 description: NetServer is a multi-tiered database access layer that bridges communication between clients and the SuperOffice database.
 author: AnthonyYates
-so.date: 11.18.2021
+so.date: 11.22.2021
-keywords: API, NetServer, HDB, RDB, entity, row, archive, OSQL so.topic: concept so.envir: cloud, onsite so.client: win, web
+keywords: API, NetServer, HDB, RDB, entity, row, archive, OSQL, web service, services so.topic: concept so.envir: cloud, onsite so.client: win, web